 Audio Technica AT-LP140XP Review

-Modern DJ turntables often have many features: extra powerful motors, USB interfaces, internal phono preamplifier, double start buttons, control surfaces for DJ software, and so on further.
+Modern DJ turntables often have many features: extra powerful motors, USB interfaces, internal phono preamplifier, double start buttons, control surfaces for DJ software, and so on.
 With the AT-LP140XP, Audio-Technica has a turntable in its portfolio that appears almost as puristic as a good old Technics.

 Audio-Technica AT-LP140XP Review

-In fact, the AT-LP140XP is also the first Audio-Technica turntable officially aimed at DJs.
+The AT-LP140XP is the first Audio-Technica turntable officially aimed at DJs.
 That’s right, even the inexpensive Audio-Technica AT-LP120XUSB from the same company is very popular with young DJs, but it was originally built and marketed purely as a hi-fi turntable.
 The LP140XP lacks the USB interface, it relies on puristic DJ action and is more expensive than the 120 and similar consumer models, but significantly cheaper than the professional top models from Pioneer & Co.
-I am curious to see does Audio-Technica succeed to make a good and usable DJ turntable.
+I am curious to see if Audio-Technica succeeds in making a good and usable DJ turntable.

 Audio Technica AT-LP140XP Specifications